tonysamperi/ts-luxon/projects/app/src/docs/docs/formatting.md

 ### Intl.DateTimeFormat

-In the example above, `DateTime.DATETIME_FULL` is one of several convenience formats provided by Luxon.
+In the example above, `DateTime.DATETIME_FULL` is one of several convenience formats provided by TSLuxon.
 But the arguments are really any object of options that can be provided to [Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat).
 For example:

 ```js
 dt.toLocaleString({ month: 'long', day: 'numeric' }); //=> 'April 20'